🎉 Festival Deal: Save Big on Professional Courses with Real Projects – Apply Coupons FEST300OFF FEST500OFF

 • Eg. 2 - Bubble Sort:

 • 2.
-Calculate Function Expression f(n) of the Algorithm:
+Calculate the Function Expression f(n):

 • We have already learned how to calculate function expression (f(n)) of the algorithm :